AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-ranking-formula.md

 Criteria 1

-This condition filters decision items (offers) to only include those that are tagged with "IncomeLevel".
+This condition filters decision items (offers) **to include only** the offers tagged with "IncomeLevel."
 These filtered offers will then proceed to the next step — such as ranking or delivery — based on additional logic you define.
 ![criteria_one](assetS/income-related-formual.png)